Lottie Lyell: Raymond Longford

 The following year, Lyell exchanged live theatre for a new, modern medium – film.
 She debuted in Alfred Rolfe's Captain Midnight, The Bush King and by late 1911 her lead role in Raymond Longford's The Romantic Story of Margaret Catchpole (1911) transformed her into Australia's first international film star.
 The British magazine Punch wrote of the film, "This big film is the best that has been made in Australia".

 Lyell and Longford formed one of the most influential and pioneering partnerships in Australian film history.
 In 1913 Lyell starred in 'Neath Austral Skies as Eileen Delmont.
 Notably in this role she performed her own stunts, which included riding a horse with a knife between her teeth and diving into the sea.
 Another Longford/Lyell film made in 1913, Australia Calls, contained some 'special effects' such as cardboard planes flying down wires, annihilating some Sydney landmarks.

 Although Longford offered to film battlefronts during the Great War from 1914 until 1918, the Australian Government declined his offer.
 Longford and Lyell would never make a war related feature during the First World War.

 In 1919, Lyell portrayed Doreen in The Sentimental Bloke, which is now regarded as the landmark piece of the Longford/Lyell collaborations.
 Lyell is believed to have also contributed to the screenplay, art direction, editing and production.
 In 1921, Lyell wrote, edited and co-directed The Blue Mountains Mystery to much critical acclaim.
 Longford and Lyell formed Longford-Lyell Australian Motion Picture Productions in 1922.
 Lyell also returned to acting in 1922 with Rudd's New Selection.

 She was active until her death in 1925, and two of her screenplays, Peter Vernon's Silence and The Pioneers, were made into films the following year.

 Final years

 In the early 1920s, Lyell's health declined.
-Lyell's sister, Lynda Cox, died in September 1925.
-Lottie Lyell died from tuberculosis on 21 December the same year and was buried at Macquarie Park Cemetery and Crematorium.
+Lyell's sister, Lynda Cox, died in September 1925 at her residence, "Nurang," in Lord Street, Roseville.

+Lottie Lyell died from tuberculosis on 21 December the same year at the same house.
+She was buried at Macquarie Park Cemetery and Crematorium.
+Both sisters were survived by their mother, but not their father Joseph.

 Raymond Longford died on 2 April 1959 and was buried beside her.

+Lyell was posthumously inducted onto the Victorian Honour Roll of Women in 2001.